WinDerek/motd-generator/README.md

 ## Usage

-First, clonse this repository and install all the npm packages needed.
+First, clone this repository and install all the npm packages needed.
 Node.js and NPM are required.

 ```shell
 $ git clone https://github.com/DerekDick/motd-generator.git